ericwbailey/ericwbailey.website/source/writing/how-to-make-an-ineffective-404-page.md

 date: 2021-04-04
 year: 2021
 tags:
-  - ericwbailey
-  - design
+  - Design
-  - personal
+  - Personal
-  - user-testing
+  - User Testing
 share:
   facebookImage: "share-image-facebook.png"
   facebookDescription: "A happy path with a smiley face and a broken path with a frowny face."